 Read this information carefully, because it is critical to follow every one of them to the letter.
-If your pet arrives with incomplete or incorrect documentation, Belgium, has the right to send him home, quarantine him, or even euthanize him.
-Most countries are adamant about rejecting pets that might be carrying pests or disease.
+If your pet arrives with incomplete or incorrect documentation, Belgium, has the right to send them home, to quarantine, or even euthanize them.
+Most countries are adamant about rejecting pets that might be carrying pests or diseases.

 If your pet will be separated from you, you will also need to sign an authorization form for whoever will accompany or transport your pet.

 Belgium requires all pets to be vaccinated against rabies prior to arrival.
-One, two, or three-year vaccines are all allowed, although Belgium accepts the 3-year vaccine only as a booster, not as the primary vaccination.
-A “valid” rabies vaccine is one that has been administered at the same time or after your pet is microchipped.
-(See Microchip section below).
+The rabies vaccination for pets traveling to the EU must be greater than 21 days old and less than 1 year old at the time of travel.
+If your pet's vaccination will be over 1 year, then a new vaccine will be needed at least 21 days prior to travel.
+A “valid” rabies vaccine is one that has been administered after your pet is microchipped.
 The timing is significant because each animal’s microchip number is a unique identifier and must appear on every document.

 All European Union countries also require microchips to be ISO-compliant.
-So if your pet has another type of microchip, he will need to get a second one (and both numbers will have to appear on his documentation).
-If your pet’s microchip is the right type but was implanted before he got his rabies vaccination, he will need to get a booster so that the immunization can be officially tied to his ID number.
+So if your pet has another type of microchip, they will need to get a second one (and both numbers will have to appear on their documentation).
+If your pet’s microchip is the right type but was implanted before they had a rabies vaccination, they will need to get a new rabies vaccination and wait 21 days before they can travel.

 Other than rabies, Belgium does not require pets to have any additional vaccinations.
 That said, we suggest you consult your new veterinarian in Belgium about any recommended locally-specific vaccines or preventative treatments.

 Belgium does not require dogs to be treated for tapeworm prior to entering the country.
-However, after you’re settled in Belgium, if you wish to visit United Kingdom, Ireland, Finland, Malta, or Norway with your dog, your vet will need to treat him within 1-5 days before you go.
+However, after you’re settled in Belgium, if you wish to visit the United Kingdom, Ireland, Finland, Malta, or Norway with your dog, your vet will need to treat them within 1-5 days before they arrive.

 What Are the Pet Restrictions for Belgium?